livioribeiro/selva/docs/templates.md

 ## Render templates to str

-The `Template` interface provide methods to render templates into an str, instead of rendering to the response.
+The `Template` interface provide methods to render templates into a str, instead of rendering to the response.

 The method `Tempate.render` accepts a template name and returns a string with the